Galway United F.C.

 Galway United Football Club (Cumann Peile Ghaillimh Aontaithe) is an Irish professional football club based in Galway.
-They play in the League of Ireland Premier Division following promotion from the First Division in 2023.

-They were founded as Galway Rovers F.C. during the 1930s.
-They made their League of Ireland debut in 1977–78 and changed their name to Galway United in 1981–82.
-After suffering financial difficulties, the club dropped out of the League of Ireland after the 2011 season but in 2014 Galway United returned initially playing as Galway F.C. for a season.
+They play in the League of Ireland Premier Division, following a promotion from the First Division in 2023.
+The team was founded as Galway Rovers F.C. during the 1930s.
+They made their League of Ireland debut in the 1977–78 season, and changed their name to Galway United in 1981–82.
+After suffering financial difficulties, the club dropped out of the League of Ireland after the 2011 season, but in 2014 Galway United returned, initially playing as Galway F.C. for a season.
 Like other sports teams from the county, Galway United are nicknamed "The Tribesmen", after the 14 "tribes" of Galway, the merchant families that established the city.

 History

 Galway Rovers

-Galway United F.C. were founded as Rovers F.C. in the Claddagh district of Galway in honour of Sligo Rovers, the first League of Ireland club outside of Leinster to win the league in 1937.
+Galway United F.C. were founded as Galway Rovers F.C..
+The club was established in the Claddagh district of Galway.
 The club's website claims the club was founded in 1937.
 However, according to a Galway Advertiser report, the club was active in 1933, winning a local junior competition known as the Celtic Shield.
 The first recorded mention of a Rovers team dates back to a meeting at 28 Dominick Street on 20 September 1898 but it's not known if this was related to the future Rovers club.
 By 1937 Rovers were fielding youth teams as well as a junior side.
 Rovers won the Connacht Junior Cup in 1958 and they also played in the Western League.
 Rovers first gained national attention when they were invited to play in the 1976–77 League of Ireland Cup.
 In 1977–78 they made their debut in the League of Ireland.
 They played their first League of Ireland game on 28 August 1977 at Terryland Park against St. Patrick's Athletic.
 Eamonn Deacy scored Rovers' first League of Ireland goal on 2 October 1977.